Apply for Funds

 In general, applications will be reviewed in the order they are received.
 However, a request will be reviewed sooner if there is a deadline or situation of urgency.
 We will consider the following situations when determining urgency:

 - family emergencies

 - immigration case deadlines

 - deadlines or urgency in other situations, such as criminal or civil court, housing, or employment.

 We do not have a limit of how much we will pay for any individual bond, but we can only pay up to $50,000 total in bonds each month.

-Because there is such a high need to support with immigration bonds, we ask that you please consider contributing as much as you can with the bond amount so that we can have the opportunity to support with bonds in more cases.
+Paying a portion of the bond is not a requirement to receive support from the Fund.
+However, because there is such a high need to support with immigration bonds, we ask that you please consider contributing as much as you can with the bond amount so that we can have the opportunity to support with bonds in more cases.
 However, it is not a requirement to contribute in order to recieve support from us.

 If someone can contribute with the bond amount, please provide that information and we will get in contact to discuss the process.
 If and when the amount of the bond is returned to us by the immigration authorities upon the resolution of the immigration case, anyone who contributed would be eligible to receive a refund of their contribution.

 Money paid by the Fair Fight Bond Fund to secure the release of a detained community member will be returned to the Fund once there is a resolution in the immigration case and will be used for others in need of bond support.